ERP Migration for SMEs: From Audit to Switchover, with Zero Downtime

 typical average duration

-Why migrate your ERP in 2026 -- and why custom is becoming the best option
+Why migrate your ERP in 2026 -- and why custom is becoming accessible again

 Your ERP is 5, 10, 15 years old.
 It has become a patchwork of customizations, parallel Excel spreadsheets and workarounds.
 Every update is a headache.
 Every new business need requires months of adaptation.
 Maintenance costs are skyrocketing, but the cost of migration is daunting.

-The best way to future-proof your business is to have a custom CRM/ERP.
+To prepare for the future, a custom CRM/ERP is becoming a solid option again.
 Why?
-Because the cost of code is dropping drastically with AI (an AI-assisted developer is 3 to 5x more productive), making custom development finally affordable for SMEs.
-The competitive advantage of owning your ERP and configuring it exactly to your needs has never been greater.
+Because the cost of code tends to drop with AI (AI-assisted development noticeably reduces implementation time depending on the task), making custom development finally affordable for SMEs.
+The competitive advantage of owning your ERP and configuring it exactly to your needs is at its peak today.

 At JAIKIN, we support SMEs through their ERP migration -- whether to a SaaS solution (Odoo, ERPNext, NetSuite) or to a custom development.
 Our proven method guarantees business continuity, data preservation and a painless deployment.

-The best thing to do today is to have your current ERP audited.
+The first thing to do is to have your current ERP audited.
 Even if you don't launch the migration immediately, the audit gives you a clear picture of your technical debt, the hidden costs of your current system, and a costed roadmap.
-It's the best preparatory investment you can make.
+It's the most useful preparatory investment you can make.

 The mistakes are almost always the same.
 Avoiding them is our specialty.